Is Overeating Anonymous Right for You? Pros and Cons Explained

 • Chips

 From my perspective, this is problematic.
-By saying certain foods are ‘triggering’, you start down a slippery slope …
+By saying certain foods are ‘triggering,’ you start down a slippery slope …

-Because if one food is to be abstained from, if one food is triggering, then why not another food and then yet another food?
+Because if one food is to be abstained from, if one food is triggering, then why not another food and yet another food?

 This gets taken to extremes in Overeaters Anonymous, I believe.